UoM-Data-Science-Platforms/gm-sde/projects/019 - Heald DARE/README.md

 Assumes there exists a temp table as follows:
  #Patients (FK_Patient_Link_ID)
-  A distinct list of FK_Patient_Link_IDs for each patient in the cohort
+  A distinct list of FK_Patient_Link_IDs for each patient in the cohort Also takes one parameter:
+	- gp-events-table: string - (table name) the name of the table containing the GP events.
+Usually is "RLS.vw_GP_Events" but can be anything with the columns: FK_Patient_Link_ID, EventDate, FK_Reference_Coding_ID, and FK_Reference_SnomedCT_ID
 ```

 _Output_